January 8, 2019

 for magnetic resonance or magnetic induction charging

 PowerSphyr uses HFSS to simulate potential use cases for various applications — like SkyCurrent III, the multi-mode charge pad.
 HFSS helps predict the performance of the system so PowerSphyr can make better design decisions early in product development.

-To learn more, visit PowerSphyr and Ansys at CES, or read IoT: Power Management.
+To learn more, visit PowerSphyr and Ansys at CES, or read about Ansys' solutions for the Industrial Internet of Things (IIoT).
 To try Ansys HFSS for your new technology, read up on the Ansys Startup Program.

 We’re here to answer your questions and look forward to speaking with you.
 A member of our Ansys sales team will contact you shortly.